rpm-software-management/mock/docs/feature-hermetic-builds.md

    components from the internet and places them into a single local directory—let's call it an *offline repository*.

-   **Note:** This step doesn’t necessarily have to be done by the Mock project itself.
+   **Note:** This step doesn't necessarily have to be done by the Mock project itself.
 The *lockfile* is concise enough for further processing and validation (e.g., ensuring the set of RPMs and the buildroot image come from trusted sources) and could be parsed by build-system-specific tools like